 2006 General Harvest = (Deer - 339) ( Elk - 109) ( Bear - 5) ( Cougar - 0) (Turkey - 1)

 Traditionally, this unit is a firearms restriction unit and nothing but shotguns, bows and smokepoles allowed.
 There is a lot of private land in this unit.
 As the Vancouver suburbs encroach, two things happen… Access becomes more difficult, but, deer densities increase.
 Look for Elk and deer around Spotted Deer Mountain and Elkhorn Mountain.
-You can also find great areas along the Dole Valley rd.
 You can get up in the Gifford Pinchot NF lands, but they become much more rugged, but, when the snow line starts dropping, look for the deer and elk to follow the line.
 The Yacolt area has been very productive for many years.
 Yacolt Burn State Forest has great areas off of the L1410 line and the L1000 line.
 There is also a trail system in this unit which is frequented by horsemen.

 2006 General Harvest = (Deer - 412) ( Elk - 47) ( Bear - 21) ( Cougar - 3) (Turkey - 0)